 2. Choosing Assets for Your IRA

-If you feel limited by the choice of investments in your current 401(k), a 401(k) to IRA rollover may offer you greater options.
+If you feel limited by the choice of assets in your current 401(k), a 401(k) to IRA rollover may offer you greater options.
 But there are a few factors you’ll want to take into account before you make that rollover.

 Choosing Assets Based on Taxes